ICESAT-2HackWeek/website2022/book/application.md

 Thank you to all people that have applied for this year's event!
 ```

-We are glad you are interested in applying to participate in {{hackweek}}!

 ## Considerations

 Hackweeks are participant-driven events that encourage collaboration and teamwork.
 We welcome people from a diverse range of career stages, experience levels, backgrounds and identities.